At a price point hanging out in entry-level territory, the Fluance RT82 is wearing a beginner’s tag but singing like a heavyweight.

 Rega Planar 1

-Now we’ve firmly planted our foot in true hi-fi territory—and with it, hi-fi prices.
 The Rega Planar 1 is an incredible turntable that’s highly upgradable, carrying Rega’s patented design choices in all the right places: the platter, the tonearm, and the cartridge.
-It’s a more intricate deck overall, and yes—you’ll hear the difference in the sound.
+It’s a more intricate machine overall, and yes, you’ll hear the difference in the sound.

 | Feature | Rega Planar 1 | Fluance RT82 |